 But too many organizations use ad hoc encryption/de-encryption utilities that slow processing, and often leave de-encrypted data in the open.
 In addition, without any integrated encryption key management process, there is really no security at all.
 Unsecured encryption keys, just like data, can be lost, stolen, and misused.
 Access to those keys should be managed as an integral part of the overall security of the operating system.

 The point is that the QSA's three recommendations go beyond the basic requirements of the PCI DSS standard to actually secure the credit card data at the host - and to ensure that the data isn't misused when the data is at rest or while being transferred.

-Linoma Software's data encryption suite Crypto Complete successfully addresses these QSA PCI requirements by providing data encryption and key management services that can be integrated seamlessly with IBM i (iSeries) applications.
+Linoma Software's [now HelpSystems] data encryption suite Crypto Complete successfully addresses these QSA PCI requirements by providing data encryption and key management services that can be integrated seamlessly with IBM i (iSeries) applications.